-(5) 1The Master's thesis is assessed by two people as examiners; one of them may be the thesis supervisor.
-2 § 14 (1), and insofar as an assessment by more than one person is required,

-§ 14 (4) apply accordingly.
-3If the individual assessments diverge by more than a whole grade as defined in § 14 para.
-(1) sentence 2 or if at least one is "insufficient," the head of the examination board must obtain a further assessment from a further examiner.

-(6) 1For any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the rules for oral exams apply, unless otherwise set out in the Special Provisions of these exam regulations or in the module handbook.
-2They are assessed by one examiner and take place in the additional presence of an observer; for grading, § 14 applies.

-(7) The Master's thesis may also be admitted in the form of a group project, if the individual candidate's contribution can be clearly identified and assessed by means of sections, page numbers or other objective criteria which make a clear distinction possible, and if the contribution meets all other requirements.
+- (4) 1The Master's thesis is assessed by two people as examiners; one of them may be the thesis supervisor.
+2§ 14 (1), and insofar as an assessment by more than one person is required, § 14 (4) apply accordingly.
+3If assessment by two people is required and the individual assessments diverge by more than a whole grade as defined in § 14 (1)(2) or if at least one is "insufficient," the head of the examination board must obtain a further assessment from a further examiner. - (5) 1For any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the rules for oral exams apply, unless otherwise set out in the Special Provisions of these exam regulations or in the module handbook.
+2They are assessed by one examiner and take place in the additional presence of an observer [alternatively: ; there may be no observer present]; for grading, § 14 applies. - (6) The Master's thesis may also be admitted in the form of a group project, if the individual candidate's contribution can be clearly identified and assessed by means of sections, page numbers or other objective criteria which make a clear distinction possible, and if the contribution meets all other requirements.

-V. Passing/ Failing exams
+V. Passing/ Failing assessment